msantos/ssh-agent-mux/README.md

   agent.sock $SSH_AUTH_SOCK mtls://penguin.lxd:10080
 ```

-To match all agent extensions:
+All agent extensions can be matched using:

 ```
 --extensions "first:."